PreEmptive logo

 Why JavaScript?

-Frameworks such as Angular.js, React.js and jQuery empower both development agility and speed, allowing organizations to quickly solve many problems.
-These tools make it easy to develop user interfaces, website backends, on-demand microservices, and IoT device features.
+Frameworks such as Angular.js, React.js, and jQuery empower development agility and speed, allowing organizations to solve many problems quickly.
+These tools make developing user interfaces, website backends, on-demand microservices, and IoT device features easy.

 Why Obfuscate?

-As noted above, the near-universal presence of JavaScript code and the ease of development also increases the overall risk of security vulnerabilities.
-Given the broad array of apps and services powered by JavaScript, even a minor breach could expose your businesses to IP theft, loss of revenue or reputation damage.
+As noted above, the near-universal presence of JavaScript code and the ease of development also increase the overall risk of security vulnerabilities.
+Given the broad array of JavaScript-powered apps and services, even a minor breach could expose your businesses to IP theft, revenue loss, or reputation damage.

 Consider just a few recent examples:

-• MyDashWallet — As noted by Silicon Angle, cryptocurrency service MyDashWallet was compromised over a period of two months thanks to vulnerabilities in an external JavaScript library.
+• MyDashWallet: As Silicon Angle noted, the cryptocurrency service MyDashWallet has been compromised for over two months due to vulnerabilities in an external JavaScript library.

-• Magecart — The BA attack code was likely written by the cybercriminal group Magecart, which is responsible for a host of credit card skimming and eCommerce attacks in recent years.
+• Magecart: The BA attack code was likely written by the cybercriminal group Magecart, which has been responsible for many credit card skimming and eCommerce attacks in recent years.
 According to Packt, the most common Magecart attack vector uses JavaScript sniffing to identify vulnerable code and insert malicious commands.

 Choices, Choices…

-So how do companies protect JavaScript code used across both local and cloud-based applications and services?
+So, how do companies protect JavaScript code used across local and cloud-based applications and services?

-Generally, you can mitigate these risks in two ways: Obfuscation and Runtime Checks.
+Generally, you can mitigate these risks through Obfuscation and Runtime Checks.

-Other technologies designed to alter JavaScript such as “minifying” or “ugilfying” code often promise some protection.
+Other technologies designed to alter JavaScript, such as “minifying” or “uglifying” code, often promise some protection.

 The caveat?
 Minifying or uglifying JavaScript is not the same as obfuscating JavaScript.
-Here’s why: Minification is a process that removes all unnecessary characters in source code including whitespace, comments, new line characters or anything else the program does not need to work.
-It might also rename variables and methods to one to two characters to save space.
-Uglifying is the reverse — adding nonsensical lines and commands that impact the form of your JavaScript but don’t interfere with key functions.
+Here’s why: Minification is a process that removes all unnecessary characters in source code, including whitespace, comments, new line characters, or anything else the program does not need to work.
+To save space, it might also rename variables and methods to one to two characters.
+Uglifying is the reverse—adding nonsensical lines and commands that impact the form of your JavaScript but don’t interfere with key functions.

-However, hackers have already found ways around these techniques: Tools like prettifyjs and others can undo much of what a minifier or uglifier does.
+However, hackers have already found ways around these techniques: Tools like Prettify and others can undo much of what a minified or uglifier does.

 The Real Costs of “Free” Software

 The result?
-To effectively protect your JavaScript, you need reliable obfuscation and active security checks.
+You need reliable obfuscation and active security checks to protect your JavaScript.

-However, premium tools come with premium prices — and it’s now easy to find “free” solutions that promise complex obfuscation without the cost.
+However, premium tools come with premium prices—and it’s now easy to find “free” solutions that promise complex obfuscation without the cost.
 The problem?
-If you choose a free obfuscator over a premium obfuscator backed by industry leaders, you may be increasing your risk.
+You may increase your risk if you choose a free obfuscator over a premium obfuscator backed by industry leaders.

 Responsibly-Sourced Security

-This widespread use of JavaScript provides many advantages, but the combination of easy integration with other services and increasing adoption may also open the door to increased risk.
-As a result, security is now paramount for any JavaScript-based applications — but solutions such as minification and uglification offer only minimal protection while “free” tools may come with hidden costs.
-Premium application obfuscation provides the shortest path between development and defense to help your JavaScript apps handle both current and emerging threats.
+This widespread use of JavaScript provides many advantages, but combining easy integration with other services and increasing adoption may also open the door to increased risk.
+As a result, security is now paramount for any JavaScript-based application.
+Solutions such as minification and uglification offer only minimal protection, while “free” tools may come with hidden costs.
+Premium application obfuscation provides the shortest path between development and defense to help your JavaScript apps handle current and emerging threats.

 Do you have client-side JavaScript code worth protecting?
 Check out our latest offering for JavaScript obfuscation: PreEmptive Protection for JavaScript.